Food Delivery Accident Attorneys in California

 Several other food delivery companies require their drivers to have only the state minimums, which are very low: In California, a driver is legally required to have a minimum of $15,000 liability insurance, with $30,000 maximum per accident.
 Many serious injury accidents will cost far more in medical treatment and lost wages, and other damages.
 In some cases, a lawsuit can be filed against the driver in civil court to seek a judgment and payment from the driver's assets, such as property, vehicle, or other valuables.

-The first step in filing a claim after an accident with a food delivery service is to ensure you have legal representation from a car accident lawyer who will manage every aspect of the case, determine the amount of coverage available, and pursue the maximum possible: HN Injury Lawyers in Santa Ana.
+The first step in filing a claim after an accident with a food delivery service is to ensure you have legal representation from a Santa Ana car accident lawyer who will manage every aspect of the case, determine the amount of coverage available, and pursue the maximum possible.

 At HN Injury Lawyers, we take on cases of vehicle accidents causing serious injuries or death, including food delivery service accidents.
 Our legal team is experienced, successful, and has the highest level of genuine care and compassion for the people we serve.
 If you or a loved one was injured in an accident with a food delivery vehicle, contact us immediately so we can help you sort through the complex issue of liability, file your claim, and negotiate a fair settlement – or take your case to trial.
 We are trial lawyers, and when we take on a case, we go above and beyond to fight for justice and full compensation.

 Call HN Injury Lawyers today for a free case consultation at (657) 333-5726 if you or a loved one was injured in an accident with a food delivery driver in Orange County.